 Buy wild fish if you can.
 Sustainably raised fish is not only better for the environment, but also has higher nutrient levels and less mercury than farm-raised.

 Guess what?
 Grass-fed beef also contains those healthy omega 3 fats!
 Grass-fed beef contains higher levels of healthy fats, more beneficial nutrients (like vitamins A and E), and fewer less beneficial ones (like cholesterol) than conventionally raised beef.
 Like free-range chicken and other organic animal proteins, grass-fed beef also contains fewer additives like hormone and antibiotics.
 These can make a difference for children with food sensitivities and health conditions like autism.
 Animal protein is beneficial for children with autism because of it is a source of B12.
 B12 plays an important role in the nervous system and some research suggests that supplementation with vitamin B12 can be helpful for kids on the spectrum .
 Red meat also contains zinc which you’ll read about below.

 Because conventional grocery stores don’t always carry grass-fed, sustainably raised, and/or organic meats (and if they do they’re often VERY pricey!), I recommend ButcherBox a service that delivers healthy, high-quality meat directly to your doorstep.

-Check them out here and for a limited time receive 2 lbs FREE.
+Check them out here.
 (Note, I am a ButcherBox affiliate and may receive commission from a purchase)

 Shellfish, beans, nuts, seeds